Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 A NIST CSF Scorecard helps risk and compliance leaders by benchmarking their progress as they implement the CSF and reporting on that progress to stakeholders.
 Most importantly, a NIST Cybersecurity Framework scorecard uses risk assessment data to illustrate the organization's cyber threats and risks in a way that business leaders can understand and use.
 Further, a robust cyber scorecard will also show a return on security investment (RoSI) calculation to show where investment needs to be made.

-Creating a cyber risk scorecard is both critical and cumbersome for many organizations.
-It often gets forgotten, given the amount of manual effort necessary to build one from a GRC tool or spreadsheet.
+Creating a cyber risk scorecard is critical and cumbersome for many organizations.
+Given the manual effort necessary to build one from a GRC cybersecurity tool or spreadsheet, it often gets forgotten.
 It requires a holistic view of an organization’s cyber security posture that spreadsheets and modular tools cannot provide.
 The CyberStrong cyber risk management software leverages its fully integrated solution to automate the reporting process and allows users to export a NIST CSF Scorecard in seconds.

 What is a NIST Cybersecurity Framework Scorecard

-A NIST Cybersecurity Framework scorecard represents an organization’s cybersecurity posture as benchmarked against the NIST Cybersecurity Framework.
+A NIST Cybersecurity Framework scorecard represents an organization’s cybersecurity posture benchmarked against the gold-standard framework.
 NIST CSF scorecards break down an organization’s posture by category and are then organized into the five functions of the Framework core.

-Because the NIST CSF is outcomes-based, the categories in the scorecard draw from the informative references (the security controls in place based on the assessment) to roll that data up and deliver the RoSI data and completion costs at the category level.
+Because the NIST CSF is outcomes-based, the categories in the scorecard draw from the informative references (the security controls in place based on the assessment) to aggregate the data and deliver the RoSI data and completion costs at the category level.

 Finally, alongside the RoSI data, a NIST CSF scorecard should also show the cybersecurity risk levels of both inherent and residual risk.